R9295/autarkie/README.md

 # Autarkie - Instant Grammar Fuzzing Using Rust Macros
 Autarkie is a native grammar fuzzer built in Rust.
 Using procedural macros, it (almost completely) automatically creates a grammar fuzzer.
 Autarkie is heavily inspired by [nautilus](https://github.com/nautilus-fuzz/nautilus).
-Please see [Limitations and Caveats](#limitations-and-caveats) for Autarkie's limitations.

 # Features
 - Essentially a drop-in replacement for [arbitrary](https://github.com/rust-fuzz/arbitrary)
 - Actual grammar fuzzing - not "structure aware"